-First Aiders training will be refreshed every three years by undertaking the two day First Aid at Work requalification.
+First Aiders training will be renewed every three years by undertaking the full First Aid at Work requalification.
 (This may be taken up to 3 months before / 28 days after the expiry date on the certificate).

 First aid personnel will be provided with refresher training at regular intervals to keep their skills up to date.